000600/MonkeypoxCNN/README.md

 Feel free to further tune the hyperparameters or build upon any of the models!

 ## The Dataset
-The dataset used here can be found at this link: https://www.kaggle.com/datasets/hasnainjaved/melanoma-skin-cancer-dataset-of-10000-images.
-Credit for the dataset collection goes to **Johnny T**, **Ahmed saber Elsheikhm**, **Gerry**, and others on *Kaggle*.
-The dataset contains approximately 9735 training images and 1000 testing images.
+The dataset used here can be found at this link: https://www.kaggle.com/datasets/nafin59/monkeypox-skin-lesion-dataset.
+Credit for the dataset collection goes to **HASIB AL MUZDADID**, **stpete_ishii**, **Gerry**, and others on *Kaggle*.
+The dataset used by these models (found in the Fold1 folder on the website above) contains approximately 2142 training images, 45 testing images, and 420 validation images.
 Note that the images from the original dataset are resized to 128 x 128 images so that they are more manageable for the model.
-They are considered RGB by the model since the VGG16 model only accepts images with three color channels.
 The dataset is not included in the repository because it is too large to stabley upload to Github, so just use the link above to find and download the dataset.

 ## Libraries
 This neural network was created with the help of the Tensorflow library.